gsmainclusivetechlab/mobilemoneyapi-devportal/docs/use-cases/agent-services/scenarios/scenarios.md

 <side-code-panel/>
 <!-- required component to open-close right-side panel -->

-# About Use case scenarios
+# About Use Case Scenarios

 The GSMA Simulator for the Mobile Money API is a simulated API implementation developed by the GSMA to facilitate API adoption and testing, thereby decreasing implementation effort and time to market for Mobile Money Providers and ecosystem Service Providers.
 Developers can navigate through Use Case Scenarios providing access to a set of pre-defined Postman Collections for the Simulator to try out some of the most common mobile money API use cases, or directly access the OAS interface for the API Specification and use the API Try It Out functionality from there.